tj-tusharjain/azure-compute-docs/articles/virtual-machines/Metadata-Security-Protocol/troubleshoot-guide.md

 ```
 grep cgroup /proc/filesystems
 ```
-If `nodev cgroup2` is listed, it means cgroup v2 is supported by this OS; if not listed, please opt-out MSP feature, update to this latest OS version and then enable MSP feature.
+If `nodev cgroup2` is listed, it means cgroup v2 is supported by this OS; if not listed, opt-out MSP feature, update to this latest OS version and then enable MSP feature.
 - Check if CGroup2 is mounted by default using `mount | grep cgroup2`
 ```
 mount | grep cgroup2